sreedevi111/to-do/README.md

 ## Features

 It provides basic functionality of to-do, where user can add the text.
 After finishing the task, user is able to mark it as done.
-There is also a provision to delete
+There is also a provision to delete.

 ## Technologies